chicio/ID3TagEditor/README.md

 * `.recordingDateTime`, available only for ID3 v2.4
 * `.attachedPicture(_ pictureType: ID3PictureType)`, with support for multiple frames in the same tag distinguished by `ID3PictureType`
 * `.unsynchronizedLyrics(_ language: ID3FrameContentLanguage)`, with support for multiple frames in the same tag distinguished by `ID3FrameContentLanguage`
+* `.comment(_ language: ID3FrameContentLanguage)`, with support for multiple frames in the same tag distinguished by `ID3FrameContentLanguage`

 In addition, ID3TagEditor supports the following iTunes unofficial frames: